Yuriy29/Search_Movie-/README.md

 ## Features

 - **Search** movies by title using the OMDB API
+- **Paginated search** with AndroidX Paging 3 for efficient loading of large result sets
 - **Movie details**
 - **Offline support** via Room database
 - **Material 3 Design** with dynamic theming